Effects of quantum fluctuations on the low-energy collective modes of two-dimensional superfluid Fermi gases from the BCS to the Bose Limit: Abstract

 \section{Abstract}

-We investigate the effects of quantum fluctuations on the low-energy collective modes of two-dimensional (2D) Fermi superfluids from the BCS to the Bose limit.
-We compare our results to recent Bragg scattering experiments in 2D box potentials, with excellent agreement.
-We show that quantum fluctuations in the phase and modulus of the superfluid order parameter are absolutely necessary to give physically acceptable chemical potential and dispersion relation of the low-energy collective mode throughout the BCS to Bose evolution.
-Furthermore, we demonstrate that the dispersion of the collective modes change from concave to convex as interactions are tuned from the BCS to the Bose regime.
+We investigate the effects of quantum fluctuations on the low-energy collective modes of two-dimensional (2D) $s$-wave Fermi superfluids from the BCS to the Bose limit.
+We compare our results to recent Bragg scattering experiments in 2D box potentials, with very good agreement.
+We show that quantum fluctuations in the phase and modulus of the pairing order parameter are absolutely necessary to give physically acceptable chemical potential and dispersion relation of the low-energy collective mode throughout the BCS to Bose evolution.
+Furthermore, we demonstrate that the dispersion of the collective modes change from concave to convex as interactions are tuned from the BCS to the Bose regime, and never crosses the two-particle continuum, because arbitrarily small attractive interactions produce bound states in 2D.

 The study of collective modes is a fundamental component of many-particle physics, because for every spontaneously broken continuous symmetry there are low-energy modes that emerge as expected from Goldstone's theorem~\cite{Goldstone1961}, and additional higher-energy excitations such as the Higgs mode~\cite{Higgs1966, Englert1966}.
 Collective modes are essential in understanding a variety of systems ranging from condensed matter (quantum magnets, superconductors)~\cite{Tennant2017, Hisrchfeld2015}, high energy physics (standard nuclear matter, quantum chromodynamics)~\cite{Matera2003, Baym2007}, and astrophysics (neutron stars, black holes)~\cite{Pethick2013, Turton2014} to atomic (Bose and Fermi superfluids) physics~\cite{Mathey2021, Hazzard2020}.
 Unfortunately, in condensed matter it is not easy to tune parameters such as interactions, density, and dimensionality over a wide range, in high energy physics it is very difficult, and in astrophysics it is impossible.
 However, in atomic physics this is relatively easy via well established techniques~\cite{Chin2010, Hulet2020}.
 This makes it possible to investigate collective modes in superfluids, particularly important because they reveal the effects of quantum fluctuations above the superfluid ground state.